danielhua23/amdgpu_inferencemax_bounty/README.md

 - See benchmark instructions below for automation

 #### b) Performance Curve Plot
-- Provide a throughput vs. latency curve similar to [InferenceMAX](https://inferencemax.semianalysis.com/)
+- Provide a throughput per gpu(y axis) vs. e2e latency(x axis) curve
 - Must include all tested concurrency levels for the specific ISL-OSL configuration
-- **Qualification Criteria**: At least **50% of data points** must be above the B200 TRT-LLM baseline to enter the evaluation pool
+- **Qualification Criteria**: for all tested concurrency levels of one ISL-OSL configuration, at least **50% of data points** must be above thebaseline to enter the evaluation pool

 #### c) Technical Documentation
 Your submission must include detailed documentation explaining: